jholderieath/repColrepRow/README.md

 ```R
 x, n
 ```
-where 'x' is row/column to be repeated and 'n' number of times to be repeated.
+where `x` is row/column to be repeated and `n` number of times to be repeated.